tatzelbrumm/sinobit-micropython/docs/index.md

 like the BBC micro:bit.
 This project is a fork of MicroPython for the BBC micro:bit that's intended to run and support the hardware of the sino:bit.

+-   **[Code Editor]({{ site.url }}{{ site.baseurl }}/editor/editor.html)** - Write sino:bit MicroPython code directly in your
+    browser and download a firmware to run right on your sino:bit!
+This is a port of the BBC micro:bit web editor to be compatible with the sino:bit MicroPythin firmware in this project.
+If you want to program your sino:bit with MicroPython start here!
 -   **[Releases](https://github.com/tdicola/sinobit-micropython/releases)** -
     Find the latest releases of sino:bit MicroPython on GitHub.
 -   **[Source](https://github.com/tdicola/sinobit-micropython)** - Find the